Anirudh-RV/ImageAnnotation/README.md

 2. Dynamic restriction of routes done.(only allows users in the MongoDB collection - ImageNames)
   a.
 Check for users in Signin.js and return a key to the CustomRouting.
   b. let CustomRouting check the key and then redirect the user to the actual webpage.
-// TODO :
-1. Both requirement 9,10 together, need to make sign in consistent and restrict direct access

 NOTE : PROBLEM WITH CONSISTENT LOGIN NEEDS TO BE FIXED, USE SESSIONS AND COOKIES.LOGOUT OPTION NEEDS TO BE DONE.